symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

 <img src="{{site.url}}/assets/images/alloc_free.png">

-Notice above that after monitoring the allocs/frees, we can see that the memory allocator rounded the initial value to <b>0x48</b>, then three more allocs are hapenning and then eventually the address is being reused.
+Notice above that after monitoring the allocs/frees, we can see that the memory allocator rounded the initial value to <b>0x48</b>, then three more allocs are happening and then eventually the address is being reused.

 Ultimately, we need to find out a way to somehow replace the freed object with something with same size.

 <h2>Conclusion</h2>

-Altough we do have a usually exploitable primitive such as a use-after-free, unfortunately in reality the lack of a scripting environment makes it very difficult - feel free to prove me wrong!
+Although we do have a usually exploitable primitive such as a use-after-free, unfortunately in reality the lack of a scripting environment makes it very difficult - feel free to prove me wrong!
 I don't think there's an easy method to manipulate the objects, nor mess with the allocators/deallocators.
-Neverthless, perhaps someone with more skills is able to find a way to accomplish that.
+Nevertheless, perhaps someone with more skills is able to find a way to accomplish that.

 I hope you enjoyed this article and learnt something - I certainly did!